Where will I get exact timetable of sunrise and sunset for my place?

 Alternatively you can use the clock on our website.
 The exactness of time given on this website depends on a good, high speed internet connection.
 If the internet connection is too slow, the time given is not exact enough for Agnihotra.

-Another useful website for synchronizing your computer or smartphone clock with the atomic clock at the Naval Observatory in USA.
+Another option is the clock on the website https://time.is/ which is useful for synchronizing your computer or smartphone clock with the atomic clock at the Naval Observatory in USA.